-- Jersey/t-shirt unless otherwise noted, children wear play clothes from home. - Shorts (sweatpants/shirt when the weather turns cold) - Shin guards cover the shins and will need to be purchased by the parents at a Dick's store or Walmart.
-(These are mandatory, and children may not participate without them)
+- Jersey/t-shirt often provided by the organization. - Shorts (sweatpants/shirt when the weather turns cold)

-- Socks Shin guards should be covered with the socks.
-Therefore, "soccer socks" will seem long but they are meant to be worn over the shin guards. - Shoes can be flat "sneaker type" shoes however, at this age, shoes should be cleated soccer type shoes.
-No metal cleats or baseball type shoe can be worn.
+- Shin guards cover the shins and will need to be purchased by the parents at a Dick's store or Walmart.
+(These are mandatory, and children may not participate without them) - Socks Shin guards should be covered with the socks.
+Therefore, "soccer socks" will seem long but they are meant to be worn over the shin guards. - Shoes can be flat "sneaker type" shoes.
+Shoes can also be cleated shoes.
+However, no metal cleats are baseball type shoe can be worn.
 Soccer shoes tend to be more universal than most other shoes.
-It is helpful to ask at the store what shoes can be worn for soccer. - A soccer ball size 4 (size 5 is too big for this age group) - Water bring plenty of water for the length of the training.
+It is helpful to ask at the store what shoes can be worn for soccer. - A soccer ball size 3 or 4 (size 5 is too big for this age group) - Water bring plenty of water for the length of the training.
 Be mindful, children will spill or splash some of the water so this should influence the amount of water provided.